Desert Bloom Skincare

 Your DNA is analyzed across dozens of skin-relevant genetic markers in the same compliant facility.
 Results are typically ready within two weeks.

-We walk through your report together — translating each variant into plain clinical language and connecting findings to what we observe in your current skin presentation.
+We walk through your report together — translating each variant into plain clinical language and connecting findings to your current skin presentation.

 A care plan is built: topical recommendations, any relevant supplements, and in-clinic treatments matched to your profile.
 We prioritize, so you're not starting ten things at once.

 Follow-up assessment to evaluate response.
-The genetic picture doesn’t change, but your skin does — so we refine the plan based on what’s working and where there’s more room to support.
+The genetic picture doesn't change, but your skin does — so we refine the plan based on what's working.

 This isn’t a medical diagnostic test.
 It doesn’t diagnose disease or replace a dermatology evaluation.
 What it does is give you a remarkably precise starting point for aesthetic and preventive skincare — one that most people never get access to, because most providers never offer it.